 But, this drug led me to ask myself some existential questions about faith and existence.
 At the time, I could not find these answers from religion, but I felt I was on a path to discovery which I can not sway from, but to walk deeper into the strange woods of my mind.

 Magic Mushrooms, a wonderful drug, if you can even classify it as a drug once you research the different hypothesis of how it fits into humanities development.
-I have not taken the Heroic Dose (5 grams in one sitting), yet, but I have come close to it.
+I haven’t taken the Heroic Dose (5 grams in one sitting), yet, but I have come close to it.
 At the writing of this passage, I have only used psilocybin three times but each time has profoundly affected me.
-Each time I used it I needed to be outside with nature.
+Each time I had an incredible need to be outside with nature.
 I never hallucinated, as I never saw things which were not there, but whatever I gazed upon became more vivid, and its details flourished with its colors.

-I once sat under a tree for an hour and saw it from a different perspective (words cannot do it justice).
+I once sat under a tree for an hour and saw it from a different perspective, an otherworldly perspective.
 I saw the tree as a whole then I would see each branch and combinations of each as something in of itself.
 Each one had a place in existence, and it did not matter how small it was or insignificant it appeared, it existed.

 In the same trip, I walked to a nearby park which should have taken 30 minutes but ended up taking me 2 hours because I kept stopping and noticing the trees and how beautiful it was to exist.
-I was listening to my iPod and had my favorite songs playing on a playlist, but it seemed as if each song synched to my journey to the park.
+I was listening to my iPod with my favorite songs playing and it seemed as if each song was in sync with my journey to the park.
 Memories of the good and bad came to me, but I was not overwhelmed.
 Each memory was explored and dissected as the good memories became greater, and the bad memories became lessons to be grateful for.

-A quarter-mile before I came to the park, I stopped at a crosswalk and waited for a car to exit the apartment complex and drive into the main road.
+A quarter-mile before I came to the park, I stopped at a crosswalk and waited for a car to drive onto the main road.
 I looked up and noticed the brilliant-bright-white light of the full moon and I began to giggle with amusement and amazement.
-I then looked at the driver, and I started laughing, and she started laughing, and I thought we were both laughing at the moon, but I suddenly realized I never said a word to her.
-Then what the fuck we were laughing at together?
+I looked at the driver and started laughing, and she started laughing.
+We were both laughing at the moon, but I suddenly realized I never said a word to her.
+What were we laughing at together?
 Was she laughing at me for laughing at the moon?